zhengrenjie/gmvc/.wiki/3-Parameter-Binding.md

 I believe you have already got some idea from the previous section of how parameter binding works in gmvc.
 Actually, the parameter binding happens before the `Resolver` in gmvc.
 In this section, we will discuss the details of parameter binding.

+Parameter Binding, more specifically, how gmvc finds parameters from HTTP request mapping to the Action fields.
+Notice the binding process only find the native string value from the HTTP request, **but not** convert or resolver or set the value into Action's field.

 First, a parameter binding rule is defined as follows:

 - If the field must have a `param` tag, otherwise the value will be ignored.